AndrewJBateman/ionic-angular-news-app/README.md

 * **Categories page:** ion-segment used to show categories in a scrollable horizontal menu: Sport, Busines, Health, Technology, Science, General, Entertainment.
 Shows time as '... ago'.
 * **Favourites page:** lists articles in reverse date order that have been saved by clicking on the favourites icon on the news-detail page.
 * **About page** with popover with links to Contact Form, Author Webste and Github repo.

 * **Dark mode** switch on menu changes from light to dark mode.

-## Status & To-do list
+* **Storage** of favourite articles using Ionic Storage.

-* Status: Working news api and side/tabs menu system.
-News and categories pages work.
-News can be selected using a news source menu.
+## Status

-* To-do:
+* Status: Working but not complete.

-* prevent storage from storing duplicate articles.
+## To-do

-* fix news-detail so it does not always go to the same page?
+1. Favourites: prevent storage of duplicate articles.
+Add slide delete article function to favourites page.
-* move location news to separate page?
+2. Seaerch: Add news search popover?
-* store country code so other pages use it. add to common component?
+3. store country code so other pages use it. add to common component?
-* theme scss - improve colors
+4. Theme scss: improve colors
-* language change menu i18n
+5. language change menu i18n
-* Complete News page - work out how to highlight list item
+6. News page - work out how to highlight list item
-* Add news search popover?
+7. splash screen
-* splash screen
+8. add weather to categories page?
-* add weather to categories page?
+9. network status and offline array storage
-* contact form
+10. contact form

 ## Inspiration